ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ---

+## [THE COURSE OF LIFE.
+[Translated from a Spanish poem by Jorge Maurique.]](http://trove.nla.gov.au/ndp/del/article/31720005)

+#### From _The Colonist (Sydney, NSW : 1835 - 1840)_

+#### 1837-11-02 &middot; Sydney, New South Wales

+<table style="width: 100%;"><tr><td style="width: 50%">

+,: &quot;-&#x27;°&quot; Already
+past.
+Let no yain.hope&#x27;deceive the mind-
+No happier let-us hopeto find &#x27;&#x27;To-
+morrow than to-day.:.
+Our &#x27;golden dreams
+of yore were bright, Like them:the
+present shall delightLike them decay.
+-Our lives like hasting streams must be,
+That into one engulfing sea Are doorn&#x27;d
+to fall: The Sea of Death, whose waves
+roll on, O&#x27;er king and kingdom, crown
+and throne, And swallow all.
+Ahlike the
+river&#x27;s lordly tide, Alike the humble
+riv&#x27;lets glide To that sad wave; Death
+levels poverty and pride, And rich and
+poor sleep side by side Within the
+grave.
+Our birth is but a starting
+place, Life is the running of the race,
+&#x27; And death the goal : There all our
+steps at last are-brought, That path
+alone,.of all unsought, - Is found of
+all.
+Long ere the damps of death can
+blight Thle cheek&#x27;s pure glow.of red
+and&#x27;white Hath pass&#x27;d away: Youth
+smiled, and all was heav&#x27;nly fair; Age
+came, and laid his finger there,., &#x27;And
+where are they? &#x27; Where are the strength
+that mock&#x27;d decay, TI he step that rose
+so light and gay, S The heart&#x27;s blithe
+tone?- &#x27; The strerigth is gone, &#x27;the
+step is slow,&#x27; And joy
+</td></tr></table>

+---

 ## LIFE.

 #### From _Southern Rose (1835-1839)_

 #### 1839-02-16 &middot; Charleston

 [This text is not available under an open license.]

 ---

 ## [From _Christian register and Boston observer._](https://iiif.archivelab.org/iiif/sim_unitarian-register-and-the-universalist-leader_1839-08-24_18_34?page=3)

 #### 1839-08-24 &middot; Boston [Mass.]

 <table style="width: 100%;"><tr><td style="width: 50%">